Zero-Shot End-to-End Spoken Language Understanding via Cross-Modal Selective Self-Training: Analysis

 \subsection{Impacts from NLU Backbone}

 In this section, we conduct experiments on VoxPopuli2SLUE to study the impact of different NLU backbones in $\Theta^{T\shortrightarrow L, t}$.
 The comparison reveals the effectiveness of the proposed framework in dealing with different qualities of pseudolabels.
 We select LSTM and BERT due to their wide applications.
 The BERT-based backbone was fine-tuned from pretrained ``bert-base-uncased''.
-We fix its parameters but train prediction heads.
+We fix its encoder but train prediction heads.
 The LSTM backbone was trained from scratch.
 Both backbones are trained from 2250 samples in $D^{T \shortrightarrow L, t}$.
 We measure their performance on the test set using ground truths from their text inputs.
-The BERT-based NLU backbone has higher NER performance than the LSTM-based NLU backbone, with 39.3\% vs. 36.7\% entity F1 Score.
+The BERT-based NLU backbone has higher NER performance than the LSTM-based NLU backbone, with 39.3\% vs. 36.7\% entity F1 Score (not listed in tables).

-From Table~\ref{table:main_slue_lstm1}, we observe that (1) labels from BERT-based backbone result in comparable or higher performance, (2) using the framework (w/ MCSS+CMSN checked) consistently improves performances of the learned SLU models.
+From Table~\ref{table:main_slue_lstm1}, we observe that (1) labels from a BERT-based backbone result in comparable or higher performance, (2) using the framework (i.e., w/ MCSS+CMSN checked) consistently improves the performances of the learned SLU models.